-When it comes to planning a health event, one of the most important and challenging tasks is promotion.
+One of the most essential and challenging tasks when it comes to planning a health event is promotion.
 There are numerous strategies you can use to boost attendance, but text messaging offers many benefits over other communication channels, including higher open rates and faster response times.

 So, where do you start?
 When developing your text message marketing campaign, it’s important to not only grab the attention of your audience, but send them text reminders and updates so that they are excited to attend.